DependableSystemsLab/Turnstile-EuroSys26/README.md

 ### Getting Started

-The quickest and recommended way to get started with running the artifact is to use the [pre-built Docker image](https://drive.google.com/file/d/161drqct_DJ88BEEwjgyp3gE8_VaNjpiF/view?usp=sharing), as it has the experiment environment already prepared with all the dependencies installed and workloads copied.
+The quickest and recommended way to get started with running the artifact is to use the [pre-built Docker image](https://hub.docker.com/r/jungkumseok/turnstile) available at Docker Hub (`jungkumseok/turnstile:eurosys26`), as it has the experiment environment already prepared with all the dependencies installed and workloads copied.
 The `Dockerfile` used to build the image can be found in this repository.
 The Docker image contains the following:

 * The contents of this repository
 * CodeQL (2.16.5)